 HMS Ganges: Housing plan approved for former Suffolk naval base

-Plans for a 285-home development have been approved again for a derelict former naval base in Suffolk.
+Plans for a 285 home development have been approved for a derelict former naval base in Suffolk.

-Galliard Homes' plans also include a 60-bed nursing home, a hotel, retail and commercial units and a commitment to restore the listed ceremonial mast.
+The plans also include a hotel, a 60 bed nursing home, retail and commercial units and a commitment to restore the listed ceremonial mast.